jdh4/dark_notes/README.md

 nsys profile -f true --stats=true python myscript.py
 ```

-You can either download the profiling file to your local machine to use `nsight-sys` to view the data or do `ssh -X tigressdata.princeton.edu` and use nsight-sys on that machine.
+You can either download the `qdrep` file to your local machine to use `nsight-sys` to view the data or do `ssh -X tigressdata.princeton.edu` and use `nsight-sys` on that machine.

 ## line_prof for Profiling

 The [line_prof](https://github.com/rkern/line_profiler) tool provides profiling info for each line of a function.

-First add decorators to the function(s) in the Python script (myscript.py):
+First add the `@profile` decorators to the function(s) in the Python script (myscript.py):

 ```python
 import numpy as np